fjosuna/FootballWorldCupScoreBoard/README.md

 		- Get a summary of games by total score

 ## Notes
-	I have tried to follow SOLID principles with clean code.
+	I have tried to follow SOLID, keep it simple and clean code principles.
-	I have used dependy injection to create instances of Game and Scoreboard class into Main method of console application.
+	I have followed a test driven development to implement each operation.